ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 All the secrets should be readable by the nextcloud user.

-Secret should not be stored in the nix store.
+Secrets should not be stored in the nix store.
 If you're using [sops-nix](https://github.com/Mic92/sops-nix) and assuming your secrets file is located at `./secrets.yaml`, you can define a secret with: